Korean cuisine - it’s interesting, it’s flavorful, and it’s sometimes animals.

 Fried seaweed noodle rolls

 Often served along with tteokbokki, gimmari is a crispy and chewy snack made from glass noodles wrapped in seaweed and then deep fried.
-(On the right in the photo.)
+(On the right.)

 고구마 찹쌀 도너츠